Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 The History of the Bhering Factory

 Before becoming a creative hub, Bhering was one of Brazil’s largest food industries.
-The imposing building, which occupies an entire city block, produced coffee, chocolates and famous sweets.
+The impressive building that occupied an entire city block produced famous coffee, chocolates, and sweets.

-A curious detail is that part of the metal structure of the building and the machinery was imported from Germany, coming from Hamburg.
+A curious detail is that part of the building’s metal structure and the machines were imported from Germany, coming from Hamburg.
 The place breathes industrial history.

 With the decline of factory activity, the building went through a period of abandonment.
-It was then that artists began to occupy the space, attracted by the large warehouses, high ceilings and affordable rent.
+That’s when artists began occupying the space, drawn by the large warehouses, high ceilings, and more affordable rent.

 The movement was organic.
 One artist invited another.
-And so a creative community was born.
+And that’s how a creative community was born.

 If you like this kind of cultural discovery, I also recommend: